ibm-cloud-docs/containers/cs_loadbalancer_dns.md

 ```
 {: pre}

-You can disable the health check monitor for a host name at any time by running the following command:
+You can disable the health check monitor for a subdomain at any time by running the following command:
 ```
 ibmcloud ks nlb-dns monitor disable --cluster <cluster_name_or_id> --nlb-host <host_name>
 ```
 {: pre}

-To re-enable a monitor for a host name, run the following command:
+To re-enable a monitor for a subdomain, run the following command:
 ```
 ibmcloud ks nlb-dns monitor enable --cluster <cluster_name_or_id> --nlb-host <host_name>
 ```